“Moving money forward“ Money Forward

 Overview of Corporate Governance Structure

-Organizational FormCompany with Audit & Supervisory Board
+Organizational FormCompany with Board of Corporate Auditors

 Chairperson of